MrSn0wy/Diting_Discord_Bot/README.md

 # How can i use this amazing Diting bot?
 <br>

+First your gonna need node.js you can download it [here](https://nodejs.org/)

-in the Diting folder just make an config.json file with the following content:
+Then in the Diting folder just make an config.json file with the following content:
 ```json
 {
   "token": "YOUR BOT TOKEN HERE"